74th Infantry Regiment (Poland): Interwar period

+Second World War

 After the outbreak of the Invasion of Poland at four o'clock in the morning on September 1, the German 46th Infantry Division crossed the border and headed towards the town.
 However, the German infantry and tanks were repelled and withdrew, while the task of destroying the fortified city was left to the Luftwaffe.
 The town was destroyed at 11 am, yet the German tank assault could not follow as the tank barrier surrounded the city.
 This allowed the cut-off 74th regiment to withdraw to a second line of defence in the village of Kochanowice.
 Heavy fighting for the town began, with the Polish MGs successfully preventing the German infantry from entering the town.
 The Germans suffered heavy losses, but their numerical superiority was evident and by 12.30 the Poles were pushed out of the town, with a loss of 177 men (both killed and wounded).
 It is estimated that the German losses were twice as high, mostly due to minefields and machinegun fire.

 During the Operation Tempest of 1944, the unit was recreated by the Radom-Kielce Armia Krajowa Area and assigned to a recreated 7th Infantry Division Orzeł.